isomerpages/nlb-biblioasia/_holding-area/A Quick History of the Singapore Speedway.md

 As exciting as it was, there was more drama off the track than on it.
 During the race, Reynolds was arrested on gambling charges.
 Each race programme had a unique number printed on it and it was declared that the holder of a randomly selected programme number would receive a $20 Robinson’s voucher.
 This was, in essence, a lottery.
 Reynolds pled guilty but his lawyer said Reynolds had only been trying to “encourage patrons” rather than promote gambling.
 Reynolds eventually received a nominal fine of $1.16

 Rain once again saw the postponement of the fourth and fifth races.
 The highlight of the fifth race (held on 31 May 1930) was a hotly anticipated matchup between racing stars Charles Datson and Sig Schlam.
 Datson was going into the match holding the world two-mile record, while Schlam held the four- and five-mile records at Claremont Speedway in Western Australia.
-The race was advertised as a personal challenge from Schlam with a bold promise that “both are confident of victory”.
+The race was advertised as a personal challenge from Schlam with a bold promise that “both are confident of victory”.&nbsp;

 Unfortunately for Schlam, his motorcycle chain snapped in the very first lap.
 This meant he was out of the race as the rules stated that once the race had begun, whoever finished the four-lap course first would take the prize.
 Race organisers decided not to call for a rematch and declared Datson the winner.
-Datson finished the course at his leisure and spectators made known their disappointment at the anticlimactic race by “heckling” and “doing their utmost to create a stir”.17
+Datson finished the course at his leisure and spectators made known their disappointment at the anticlimactic race by “heckling” and “doing their utmost to create a stir”.17 &nbsp;

 #### **The End of Racing**